 Thor is starting to realize that there are better options than the one he has taken.

 Next, Thor and the Eternals are assailed by three enemies including two Mutates - creations of the Deviants.
 The Mutate Dromedan is so powerful that his Deviant creators imprisoned him.
 The other Mutate is the giant Tutinax, known as the Mountain Mover.
-The third foe is Thunder, a being created by Dromedan from the imagination of the humans in the locality (the ancestors of the Incas).
+The third foe is Thunder, a being created by Dromedan from the imagination of the humans in the locality.

 There is a bit of creativity in the multi page fight scene as the Mutates and Thunder use different elements such as fire and water, and atmospheric effects such as darkness against their foes.
 The panel showing the water attack is quite impressive.

 Equally noteworthy is just how powerful a weapon Mjolnir is in the hands of Thor.
 What is shown below is Thor striking a blow with his hammer that is so powerful it creates a ravine large enough to contain a tidal wave.

 At the end of this tale the Third Host or third coming of the Celestials occur.
 The First Host created the related races of Eternal, Human and Deviant.
 The Second Host shattered the Deviant domination of Earth.
 I still don't know what happened during the Third Host (maybe because I have only a couple of issues of Jack Kirby's Eternals).
 The Fourth Host happens during the Eternals Saga, which we will discuss shortly.